DataAnalytics-RahulBhavsar/Data-Analytics-Portfolio-Project-SQL-Power-BI-/README.md

 # ☕📊 Data Analytics Portfolio Project (SQL + Power BI)

+❓ Problem Statement

+Businesses often collect large amounts of raw data from sales, customers, products, and transactions, but this data is frequently incomplete, inconsistent, and difficult to analyze directly.
+Poor data quality and lack of clear reporting make it challenging for stakeholders to:

+Track sales and profit performance
+Identify top-performing products and customers
+Detect regional or operational issues
+Understand customer behavior and purchasing trends Make data-driven business decisions

+The objective of this project is to clean, transform, analyze, and visualize raw business data using SQL and Power BI to generate actionable insights through interactive dashboards and analytical reporting.

 ## 🔍 Project Overview

 This project is a **complete end-to-end data analytics workflow** where raw (unclean) data is transformed into meaningful business insights using **SQL** and **Power BI**.